encord-team/encord-client-python/docs/README.md

 4) Share the docs with your friends who are most hungry for knowledge!

 # TODOs / potential improvements
+- [ ] For "Pardon our dust"-sections, we could add links to (to-be-removed) docs from the web-app documentation until they are updated.
 - [ ] Datasets, Projects, Label rows, etc. are not written consistently (caps or not) across the documentation.
+Consider using substitutes for this.
 - [ ] There may be some remaining `resource_id` examples left, which are confusing because in most contexts, the `resource_id` can only be one of, e.g., a `project_hash` or `dataset_hash`.
 We should be specific when possible.
 - [ ] As we use Black which generally uses `line-length` 88 (88 columns code), the code in the auto-docs sometimes looks ugly.
       See, e.g., [the docs for `get_datasets`](python.docs.encord.com/user_client.html#EncordUserClient.get_datasets).